 Add 50 μl of Reaction Mix to each well containing Standard or test sample.
 Add 50 μl Background Control Mix to paired background controls.
 Mix well.
 4. Measurement: Monitor the reaction for 60 min at 37°C using absorbance at 570 nm in a plate reader.
 When the signal from the standards levels off at a constant value, data acquisition can be stopped.

-- 6. Calculation: Subtract the 0 NH4Cl reading from all standard readings.
+6. Calculation: Subtract the 0 NH4Cl reading from all standard readings.
 Plot the corrected absorbance standard curve.
-Determine the slope of the standard curve.
+Determine the slope of the standard curve (use a linear or polynomial (2°) fit, whichever fits the data best.
 The slope will be used for quantifying all unknown samples.
 Subtract the Background Control readings from the paired unknown readings.
-Divide the background corrected sample absorbance values by the slope of the Standard Curve to get nmoles of ammonia in the wells.
-To convert back to nanomoles of ammonia in the original samples: - A. Divide the nmoles ammonia in well by the total sample volume added to the well = nmole ammonia per μ I sample - B. Multiply nmoles ammonia per μl sample X total volume of supernatant recovered in step 2 above = total nmole ammonia in sample - C. total nmole ammonia in sample/ mg tissue or # of cells/cell mass = nmol ammonia / mg (or /cell # or /cell mass)
+Apply the slope of the standard curve to the corrected absorbance values for the unknowns.
+Correct for sample dilution due to sample processing:

+A. nmoles ammonia in well / μl sample added to well = nmole ammonia per μl sample

+B. nmoles ammonia per μl samples X total volume of sample (100 μl + tissue/cell pellet volume) = total nmole ammonia in sample

+C. total nmole ammonia in sample/ mg tissue or # of cells/cell mass = nmol ammonia / mg (or /cell # or /cell mass)

 FOR RESEARCH USE ONLY!
-Not to be used for diagnostic or therapeutic purposes.
+Not to be used on humans.